Agelanthus rondensis

 Agelanthus rondensis is a species of hemiparasitic plant in the family Loranthaceae.
 It is endemic to Tanzania.

-This species has been found only on the Rondo plateau in Tanzania where the threat is from conversion of habitat for agriculture.
+This species has been found only on the Rondo plateau of Lindi Region, Tanzania where the threat is from conversion of habitat for agriculture.

 There is a continuing decline in the extent and quality of habitat.
 This species has not been seen since its discovery in 1903 in what is a well-surveyed region.
 Thus, it is possibly extinct.

 No information is available on habitat or host preference.